awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 ### Step 2: Add Your Public Key to CloudFront<a name="field-level-encryption-setting-up-step2"></a>

-After you get your RSA key pair, add your public key to CloudFront\.
+After you get your RSA key pair, add your public key to CloudFront\.<a name="field-level-encryption-setting-up-step2-procedure"></a>

 **To add your public key to CloudFront \(console\)**